Guidelines for Photos & Illustrations

 To ensure accuracy, please abide by the following procedure for organizing illustrations and creating captions:

 - Put the illustrations in order and number them in a single sequence regardless of format (photographic prints or electronic images).
 Use a grease pencil or china marker to number original photographs (not ballpoint pen or anything that might transfer ink to the front of the next photo).
-For electronic images, name the files by the photo numbers plus your last name: 01Jones, 02Jones, etc. Do not name them by their subject matter (e.g., GratefulDead1975).
+For electronic images, name the files by the photo numbers plus an underscore and your last name: cover_Jones, 01_Jones, 02_Jones, etc. Do not name them by their subject matter (e.g., GratefulDead1975).
 Integrate electronic files from several sources onto the fewest disks possible and rename the files as described above.
 Do not send extras—send only the ones you intend to use.
 Do not send your electronic files in several different formats; we only need one (TIFFs are preferable).

 - Type up a caption list keyed to the same numbers.
-Every photo or illustration needs a caption!
+Every cover image suggestion, photo or illustration needs a caption!
 Include as part of the captions any necessary credit lines as may be required by permissions.

 - Type photo placements into your manuscript, each on its own line and between paragraphs.
-Use arrows, thus: <place photo # here>—the arrows are unlikely to appear elsewhere in your manuscript and give us an easy way to search for these when we are paging.
+Use arrows, thus: <01_Jones here>.
+The arrows are unlikely to appear elsewhere in your manuscript and give us an easy way to search for these when we are paging.

-- If any photo or illustration is especially important, please flag it and explain why.
+- If any photo or illustration is especially important, or is a cover suggestion, please flag it and explain why.
 We may not use every photo you send—we may weed some out if there are quality problems, permission issues, or just too many photos.

-- Keep a numbered set of photocopies for yourself, in case we have questions later about individual photographs.
+- Keep a numbered set of copies for yourself, in case we have questions later about individual photographs.

 Readers like rich captions.
 Each caption should be full and descriptive of the image.
 If people appear in a photo, you must identify or account for each of them in order (within reason; usually from left to right).
 A photograph of three people, for example, cannot be captioned as if it showed only two.
 Crowd scenes can be handled differently, but as many people as possible should be identified and their positions clearly indicated.
 For film stills, identify the film (and date; studio is often important), the actors, their character names, and the action depicted.
 For historical shots, a date is very important, even if you can only approximate (“Smith at home, probably around 1950”).

-Permission is required for the reproduction of many graphic materials.
+Permission for interior images and illustrations are required for the reproduction of many graphic materials.
 You are responsible for obtaining and paying for these releases when necessary.
 Items that are definitely in the public domain do not need permission from a copyright standpoint, but suppliers may charge a use fee or request a specific credit.
-If the latter, be sure to include the credit in your caption.
+If the latter, be sure to include the credit in your caption..

 The copyright principle of “fair use” provides for limited use of copyrighted material in certain cases; over the years it has often been taken to support modest use of film stills, for example.
 If you are in doubt about the need for permission, please discuss it with us before contacting a third party—this is important.